cultuurnet/udb3-search-docs/languages.md

 Using either the URL parameter or advanced queries to filter by language\(s\), you might still get results that only have partial translations.
 This is because as soon as a single field is translated to a specific language, the whole document is considered to have a translation \(albeit an incomplete one\).

-If you require specific fields to be translated, you can filter out documents that don't have translations for those fields by using [advanced queries](/advanced-queries.md) to check for the existence of a field translation:
+If you require specific fields to be translated, you can search for those documents by using [advanced queries](/advanced-queries.md) to check for the existence of a field translation:

 ```
 GET https://search.uitdatabank.be/offers/?q=_exists_:name.fr AND _exists_:description.fr